 On the positive side there is a defined order summed up by BODMAS.

-Another point is that in the USA it is normally called PEMDAS (Parenthesis, Exponent, Multiply, Divide, Add, Subtract).
+* In the USA it is normally called PEMDAS (Parenthesis, Exponent, Multiply, Divide, Add, Subtract).

 Applying the order of operations